The Hallmarks of a Notre Dame de Namur Learning Community

 Mount Notre Dame High School students celebrated the Easter season with all school mass.

-Hallmarks are the essential characteristics, values and activities of a Notre Dame learning community.
-The Hallmarks emerged in response to the question from both the Sisters of Notre Dame de Namur and their co-workers: “What makes a learning community a Notre Dame Learning Community?”
+Hallmarks are the essential characteristics, values and actions that differentiate a Notre Dame de Namur learning community.
+The Hallmarks emerged in response to the question: “What distinguishes a Notre Dame de Namur Learning Community?”

-The Sisters and the learning communities began to explore this question in 2003.
-The culmination of these discussions — seven Hallmarks that concisely and beautifully express the values of a Notre Dame Learning Community.
+The Sisters and the learning communities began to explore this question in 2003 and seven Hallmarks were developed that concisely and beautifully express the values of a Notre Dame Learning Community.
+In 2024, Hallmark #3 was revised to add “care for all creation” as a response to Pope Francis’ Laudato Si’ encyclical.

 1. We proclaim by our lives even more than by our words that God is good.